satya77/Entity_Embedding/README.md

 - `LEARNING_RATE`: Learning rate
 - `BATCH_SIZE`: Batch size for batch gradient descend
 - `NUM_BATCH`: Number of examples in a batch
-- `PROXIMATY`: The proximity for the DeepWalk it defines which function of the edge weights to use and can take values "Plain"-> no change to weights, "log"-> log(weight) and "sqrt"-> sqrt(weight)
+- `PROXIMITY`: The proximity for the DeepWalk it defines which function of the edge weights to use and can take values "Plain"-> no change to weights, "log"-> log(weight) and "sqrt"-> sqrt(weight)
 - `NUM_NEGATIVE_SAMPLES`: Number of negative examples to be considered for negative sampling
 - `WINDOW_SIZE`: Window size for the word2vec model
 - `MAX_WEIGHT_CAP`: Maximum weight cap parameter for the GloVe model